hololinked-dev/hololinked/README.md

 ##### NOTE - The package is under active development.
 Contributors welcome, please check CONTRIBUTING.md and the open issues.
 Some issues can also be independently dealt without much knowledge of this package.

-- [example repository](https://github.com/VigneshVSV/hololinked-examples) - detailed examples for both clients and servers
+- [example repository](https://github.com/hololinked-dev/examples) - detailed examples for both clients and servers
-- [helper GUI](https://github.com/VigneshVSV/thing-control-panel) - view & interact with your object's actions, properties and events.
+- [helper GUI](https://github.com/hololinked-dev/thing-control-panel) - view & interact with your object's actions, properties and events.
+- [live example](https://control-panel.hololinked.dev/#https://examples.hololinked.dev/simulations/oscilloscope/resources/wot-td) - an example of an oscilloscope available for live test

 See a list of currently supported possibilities while using this package [below](#currently-supported).